SSWConsulting/SSW.Rules.Content/rules/conduct-a-test-please/rule.md

 ::: greybox
 **Does the "Test Please" principle apply to more than code?**

-Yes! you almost always want a "Test Please".
+Yes!
+You almost always want a "Test Please".
 We usually want a second pair of eyes to catch unseen errors!
 This isn't necessary for small changes e.g. spelling mistakes.
 :::

 If you are writing code, your Pull Request (PR) is your "Test Please".